Quick Asian Pickled Cucumbers – Acar Timun

 Asian pickled cucumbers, or Acar Timun in Indonesia, are a sweet, tangy and refreshing side dish that adds a burst of flavor to any meal.
 Marinated in vinegar, sugar, and salt, they offer a perfect balance of sweet, sour, and savory notes.

-Asian Pickled Cucumber, or acar timun, is one of those side dishes I grew up seeing on almost every dinner table—especially when satay or rich soups were involved.
-It’s made from crunchy cucumber, carrot, shallots, and green chilies, all marinated in a sweet-sour vinegar mixture.
-Simple, yes, but it adds such a refreshing bite that balances out heavier dishes like Chicken Satay, Sate Maranggi, Soto Tangkar, or even a bowl of Sop Buntut.
+Asian pickled cucumbers, or acar timun, is one of those refreshing condiments that often appears in many Asian side dish recipes.
+I grew up seeing it on almost every dinner table, especially when grilled meats or rich soups were served.
+Made with crunchy cucumber, carrot, shallots, and green chilies marinated in a sweet-sour vinegar dressing, it’s simple but incredibly satisfying.

-I always make a batch when I cook Nasi Goreng Kampung or Soto Betawi—somehow the meal just feels incomplete without it.
-This pickle isn’t just popular in Indonesia; you’ll find similar versions in Malaysia, Singapore, Brunei, and even in Dutch cuisine.
+This pickle isn’t just popular in Indonesia.
+You’ll find similar Asian pickled cucumbers throughout Malaysia, Singapore, Brunei, and even Dutch cuisine.
 The best part?
-It’s super easy to make.
-Just let it sit in the fridge for a few hours, and the magic happens.
+It’s incredibly easy to make.
+Just let the vegetables sit in the sweet-sour marinade for a few hours in the fridge, and the flavors come together perfectly.

 Why You Will Love This Recipe